ANAMCraft/ANAM-Support-Docs/articles/what-is-an-anam-maker-market-and-how-do-i-participate.md

   **A:** ANAM Maker Markets are online events where wholesale buyers and vendors connect for trading with exclusive promotions.

 - **Q: How do I participate as a vendor?**
-  **A:** Vendors can sign up through the Maker Portal by following the prompts under "Maker Markets."
+  **A:** Makers can sign up through the Maker Portal by following the prompts under "Maker Markets."

 - **Q: What are the commission rates for participating makers?**
   **A:** New orders have a 5% reduced commission, and invited buyers can enjoy a commission-free experience.